WePlay Academy League Season 1 Official Rules and Regulations

 9) They don’t fall within the category of persons, affected by any other existing sanctions measures and prohibitions, which are not determined in these Rules.

-In all other cases except those mentioned above, Participants (natural persons), who are citizens and/or residents of the above-mentioned territories (Afghanistan, North Korea, Venezuela, Iran, Iraq, Lebanon, Libya, Somalia, South Sudan, Myanmar (Burma), Sudan, Syria, Yemen, Zimbabwe, Burundi, Central African Republic, Democratic Republic of the Congo, Darfur, Cuba, Liberia, Guinea, Guinea-Bissau, Mali, Nicaragua, Haiti), but are physically present (located) beyond the following territories during the Tournament holding and all related activities can participate in the Tournament, provided that they also lose the right to receive any benefits (prizes) related to their participation in the Tournament.
+In all other cases except those mentioned above, Participants who are citizens and/or residents of the above-mentioned territories (Afghanistan, North Korea, Venezuela, Iran, Iraq, Lebanon, Libya, Somalia, South Sudan, Myanmar (Burma), Sudan, Syria, Yemen, Zimbabwe, Burundi, Central African Republic, Democratic Republic of the Congo, Darfur, Cuba, Liberia, Guinea, Guinea-Bissau, Mali, Nicaragua, Haiti, Russian Federation, Republic of Belarus), but are physically present and located beyond the following territories during the Tournament holding and all related activities can participate in the Tournament, provided that they also lose the right to receive any benefits (prizes) related to their participation in the Tournament.

 Officers, directors and employees of Tournament Organizer and/or its affiliates, and each of their immediate family members are not eligible to participate in the Tournament.